imec-idlab/NB-IoT/README.md

 # NB-IoT

 This is the repository from Imec research group on development of NB-IoT features on NS-3 network simulator.
-These features includes:
+These features include:

 * Support of Multi-tone transmissions
 * Evaluation of PHY layer performance